jrsmth/angular/projects/thermis/README.md

 * Jasmine is the framework that tests are written in
 * Protactor is an E2E testing framework for Angular
     * Similar to Selenium, which is also a browser automation tool (but not Angular specific)
+        * Protractor has been deprecated in favour of Cypress
 * `ng test` is used to run tests

 <br>